SEKOIA-IO/documentation/docs/xdr/features/detect/rules_catalog.md

 When rules have limited scope with selected entities or assets, these rules will not automatically apply to new entities or assets that are later created.

+#### Create an alert Filter

+To prevent known false positives from raising alerts in the future:

+- Click on the `+ Alert filter` button to create an alert filter
+- Enter the `name` of the alert filter (mandatory)
+- Enter the `description` of the alert filter (optional)
+- Enter the `pattern` to exclude events (mandatory)
+- Set an `expiration date` (optional) to define a temporary alert filter

 ### Notify on new rules